gohuang4/CarCar/README.md

 The Sales model has price as a float field to enter in a dolar amount.
 The Sales model has foreign keys to AutomobileVO to get the vin, Customer to get the customer name, and SalesPerson to obtain the sales_name.

+## Usage Tips

+When searching appointment history user must type the VIN and it will filter all results that match the input.

 ## Useful Insomnia Stuff

 Manufacturer